- Home

 Back to the importance of events for red meat and dairy homepage

 Dairy is a staple product for many consumers, and total volumes are largely driven by demand for cow’s milk, which accounted for 75% of all cow’s dairy volumes sold in 2023 (NIQ Homescan, 52 w/e 30 December 2023).
-However, special occasions don’t just impact milk demand, but also volumes of other dairy categories, as consumers look to indulge through retail purchases and home-cooking.
+However, special occasions do not just impact milk demand, but also volumes of other dairy categories, as consumers look to indulge through retail purchases and home-cooking.

-Whilst retailers seek to make the most of these special events, dairy volumes on promotion were marginally down for many occasions compared to an average 2-week period* in 2023.
-Therefore, increased demand for dairy often comes from consumer desire to celebrate rather than supermarket deals.
-Home-baking and scratch cooking are key to this, with consumers often looking to add more of a personal touch and share food with family members and loved ones.
+While retailers seek to make the most of these special events, dairy volumes on promotion were marginally down for many occasions compared to an average two-week period* in 2023.

 Source: AHDB analysis of NIQ Homescan retail data – 2023 events